muskanvaswan/recognific_model/README.md

 # recognific_model
-This is the Ai model that implements creating an attendance sheet using OpenCV.
+This is the AI model that implements creating an attendance sheet using OpenCV.